Patricio Manns: Infancy and youth

 Patricio Manns was born in the rural town of Nacimiento, in central Chile, on 3 August 1937.
-He is the son of a primary school teacher of French descent and an agricultural engineer of German descent.
+He is the son of a primary school teacher of French descent and an agricultural engineer of Swiss German descent.
 Both of his parents played the piano: his father was a jazz aficionado but his mother studied classical piano.
-His mother was also central in cultivating his interest in literature.
-In his youth he took up a broad range of occupations: from coal miner in Lota to reporter for the daily newspaper La patria in Concepción.
-At the beginning of 1963 he moved to Santiago where he continued his journalistic work.
+Manns studied in the city of Angol, at the current Enrique Ballacey Cottereau Bicentennial High School of Excellence.